-No sobriety needed, but must not have been a patient at 5 East in the past 6 months.
+6 months sobriety needed and not have been a patient at 5 Bath within the past 6 months.
 Panel format.
 We share for about 10 minutes each and patients share back and ask questions.
-Bring some hope for people who are still on the edge and are looking for an entry point for AA.
-This is a relaxed meeting, and a great introduction to H&I.
+Bring some hope for people who are still on the edge and are looking for an entry point to AA.
+This is a relaxed meeting and a great introduction to H&I.

 Men/Women: Coed